Frequently Asked Questions

 Q. Can we bring our own alcohol?

-Due to our license and state regulations, spirits are strictly prohibited, and will be confiscated by vessel crew until the end of the cruise.
+Due to our license and state regulations, spirits are strictly prohibited, and will be confiscated until the end of the cruise.
 Bringing a limited quantity of wine on board is permitted under our licenses in Alaska, Oregon, and Washington.
 Wine is subject to a corkage fee: $20.00 for 750ml and $30.00 for boxes and magnums.
 Crew will continue to control consumption as needed, including confiscation of wine when required.
 Rest assured, with our all-inclusive beverage policy, there’s always something tasty to sip on.

 Q. How should we dress for meals?